SamuelDAlencar/desafio_atlas/README.md

 - All SVGs used were taken directly from the official [Github](https://github.com/) page
 - Application state management using ContextAPI

-## 🛠 Testing
+## 👷‍♂️ Testing

-Application tested via unit tests.
-Test command: `npm test`.
+In this project unit tests were performed, to test the application, run the `npm test` command